Oscarwasoccupied/oh-my-posh-conda-python-theme/README.md

-Conda/Python Theme Based on Montys Theme
+# Conda/Python Theme Based on Montys Theme

-This theme is based on Montys and includes a display for Python/Anaconda virtual environments.
+This theme is based on the Montys Theme for Oh-My-Posh and includes a display for Python/Anaconda virtual environments.

 Installation Instructions